Depression Makes Us Feel Isolated

-Suddenly the war in the psyche is opened up on not just the depression front but also the isolation front.
+Suddenly the war in the psyche is opened up not just on the depression front but also on the isolation front.
 A vicious cycle ensues where each feeds the other.
 So normalizing depression is an important piece in overcoming it.
 The fact is that a huge swath of the population is depressed at any given time.
 In 2016 the NIMH estimated that in the U.S. 16.2 million adults, or 6.7 percent of all U.S. adults, had at least one major depressive episode during that year (source).
 And that’s only the numbers that are reported.
 Our suspicion is that the vast majority of cases aren’t reported, due to shame, denial, little or no access to care, stigma, mistrust of anything to do with the mental health field, and various other factors.

 The point is that if you’ve become depressed and you think that somehow makes you a freak of nature, somehow separates you from the ‘normal’ mass of humanity, think again.
 When we compound that 6.7 percent number over a lifetime it becomes clear that depression is the rule of human life, not the exception.
 The only question is how many times it occurs over the lifespan, how long it lasts, and most importantly how we decide to face it.